ahmedsilim0/uptime-monitoring-/README.md

 - `Download Node.js` [here](https://nodejs.org/en/download/)
 - `npm install` to install all required dependencies
 - Install MongoDB [instructions](https://docs.mongodb.com/manual/installation/#tutorials)
-- for your .env file
+- for your .env
-  -DB_CONNECT= your db link
+    - DB_CONNECT="your mongodb link"
-  -TOKEN_SECRET= your secret token
+    - TOKEN_SECRET="your secret token"

  # Project Overview
 - `app.js` - The entry point to the application.
 This file defines our express server, requires the routers and some middlewares.